 Which Accommodation Option is right for you?

-Choosing your accommodation is an important step in your transition to studying at CQUniversity Brisbane Campus.
+Choosing your accommodation is an important step in your transition to studying at CQUniversity Perth Campus.
 After you have accepted your place in your course, you should begin by preparing a budget and identifying what type of accommodation will best suit your needs.
 Choosing the right type of housing can be challenging, and each option is worth investigating fully before signing a lease agreement or paying any money.
 Take time to explore all options!

 Accommodation options include:

-- Shared housing – if you are already have friends who are also studying in Australia, sharing a house or apartment may be an option.
+- Shared housing – if you already have friends who are also studying in Australia, sharing a house or apartment may be an option.

 - Private rental – You can rent a house, apartment or studio through a real estate agent or private landlord.
-There are also many student apartment complexes available in Brisbane for students.

 - Homestay – Homestay accommodation aims to provide students with a family-like environment with utility costs included and the option of meals at an extra cost.
 This is often a good option if this is your first time living away from home.